lexpaval/LxMultiTool/README.md

 The features presented in this README are according to the version mentioned in the Version chapter.

 ##### Fastboot
  - Unlock/Lock Bootloader
  - Flash Recovery Menu (you can choose and add recoveries)
  - Boot Recovery (From Recovery menu)
  - Flash any partition (you can choose what partition and add images)
  - Flash full Stock images (you can choose and add images)
  - Erase (format) partitions (you can choose which of the partitions)
  - Reboot (you can choose again...)

 ##### Adb
  - Sideload .zip files (you can choose and add .zip files)
  - Backup (you can choose the name and place for your backup)
  - Restore (you can choose your backup)
  - Version (it just shows the version of your adb binaries)
  - Logs (DMESG and Logcat)
  - Screenshots (you can directly take screenshots to your PC)
  - Reboot (lots of choices)
  - Install .apk files

 ##### Tool specific
  - Check for updates
  - Go to xda-developers thread
  - Tool tips for all buttons
  - Context for refresh and delete on all menus
  - Open tool-specific folder from all menus
  - ADB & Fastboot error messages upon failing
  - Progress animations
+ - Open a Terminal/CMD session for manual adb/fastboot commands input
+ - Device Packages - Consists of an .xml config file

 ### Version
-1.2.0
+1.3.0

+### Supported devices
+ - Huawei Nexus 6P
+ - LG Nexus 5X
+ - Motorola Nexus 6P
+ - LG Nexus 5

 ### Tech